-Project Committee and Livestock Committee meetings, Pre-Fair meeting, judging day, as needed during Fair week, and Post Fair meeting or send an appropriate representative.
+Project Committee and Pre-Fair meeting, judging day, as needed during Fair week, and Post Fair meeting or send an appropriate representative.
 Plus any time necessary to revise and update the project area and fair guidelines, make Fairbook changes, and secure clerks and judges.